MELITTA Caffeo Varianza CSP - Coffee machine

 5 Using the My Bean Select® function

 ū The grinder is emptied during each grinding process.
-Nevertheless,
+Nevertheless, minimal coffee type mixing may occur.

-1. Remove the measuring spoon(2) from the bean chute(36).
+1. Remove the measuring spoon (2) from the bean chute (36).

-» The My Bean Select message appears on the display with the requests
+» The My Bean Select message appears on the display with the requests Fill with single portion of beans, put back in the spoon.

 3. Place the measuring spoon back onto the bean chute.

-» The My Bean Select ready symbol with the Select beverage request
+» The My Bean Select ready symbol with the Select beverage request appears on the display.

-4. Prepare any coee beverage.
+4. Prepare any coffee beverage.

-The measuring spoon is intended to help in lling the correct amount of
+The measuring spoon is intended to help in filling the correct amount of coffee beans into the bean chute.

- A full measuring spoon contains approx. 10 to 11 g of coee beans.
+A full measuring spoon contains approx. 10 to 11 g of coffee beans.
+Depending on the desired coffee strength, fewer coffee beans can also be filled.

 6 Preparing beverages